Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

 \subsection{Energy and recovery probability correction}

-Flare detection is inherently biased against low-energy events: large flares are almost always recovered, while low-energy flares are often missed.
-Furthermore, even after sigma-clipping, detrending can still be influenced by the presence of flares, inducing a decrease in flux around them (see this effect in Figure 2 of \citet{Rajpurohit_2025}).
-This effect can impact the estimated flare energy, particularly for weaker events near the $3\sigma$ threshold used for sigma clipping.
-To quantify these biases, we performed a synthetic flare injection-recovery analysis following the methodology of \cite{Seli_2021} and \cite{Gao_2022}.
+Flare detection is biased against low-energy events: large flares are almost always recovered, while low-energy flares are often missed.
+Furthermore, even after sigma-clipping, detrending can still be influenced by the presence of flares, inducing a flux decrease around them (see this effect in Figure 2 of \citet{Rajpurohit_2025}).
+This effect can affect the estimated flare energy, particularly for weaker events near the $3\sigma$ threshold used for sigma clipping.
+To quantify these biases, we performed a flare injection-recovery analysis following the methodology of \cite{Seli_2021} and \cite{Gao_2022}.

-For each light curve, artificial flares were injected following the flare model, spanning relative amplitudes from $10^{-3}$ to $10^{0}$ and FWHM durations from $10^{-2}$ to $10^1$ minutes.
+For each light curve, artificial flares were injected following the flare model, spanning relative amplitudes from $10^{-3}$ to $10^{0}$ and full width at half maximum (FWHM) durations from $10^{-2}$ to $10^1$ minutes.
 To avoid overlap, we injected one flare per day and ensured that at least one flare was injected in every light-curve segment.
 We performed 50 iterations per TESS light curve and 200 per CHEOPS light curve.
 Each injected light curve was detrended and processed with the same flare detection routines described in Sections \ref{subsection:detrending} and \ref{subsection:detection}.
-We define the detection probability of a flare as the fraction of recovered flares by the number of injected.
+We define detection probability as the fraction of recovered to injected flares for a given energy.
 The energy recovery ratio is the average of the ratio between recovered and injected energy.
-These were then used to assign detection probabilities and energy correction factors to each real flare.
+These quantities were then used to assign detection probabilities and energy correction factors to each real flare.

 Alternative approaches, such as wavelet-based denoising, can be used to improve the recovery of low-energy flares.
 However, \cite{Poyatos_2025} showed that wavelets do not extend the observable flare energy range but enhance their recovery close to the detection threshold.
 In our analysis, this effect is already accounted for through the injection-recovery process, which quantifies detection probability as a function of flare energy and corrects for the resulting observing bias.
-Consequently, applying wavelets in addition to injection-recovery would not further alter the inferred slope of the FFD; therefore, we adopt the latter as our primary correction method.
+Consequently, applying wavelets in addition to injection-recovery would not further alter the inferred slope of the FFD; therefore, we adopted the latter as our primary correction method.